Insightly/insightly-python/README.md

 Insightly For Python
 ======

+NOTE: this library currently works with Python 2.7.
+We are working on upgrading it to work also with Python 3.x

 The Insightly Python SDK makes it super easy to integrate Insightly into your Python applications and web services, as easy as:

   from insightly import Insightly